-If you purchase shares of the Fund through a broker-dealer or other financial intermediary (such as a bank), Krane, the Sub-Adviser or an affiliate of either may pay the intermediary for marketing activities or other services related to the sale or promotion of the Fund.
+If you purchase shares of the Fund through a broker-dealer or other financial intermediary (such as a bank), Krane or an affiliate may pay the intermediary for marketing activities or other services related to the sale or promotion of the Fund.
 These payments may create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend the Fund over another investment.
 Ask your salesperson or visit your financial intermediary's website for more information.